 Dr. Marvin Chassin spent nearly forty years practicing medical oncology in the East Valley.
 After graduating from Yale University School of Medicine, he trained at the National Cancer Institute of the National Institutes of Health where he was involved in clinical and drug development research.
 Dr. Chassin was a founding member of Desert Oncology.
-He joined Ironwood Cancer & Research Centers in 2012 where his patients and staff were lucky enough to be in his presence until his much deserved retirement.
-Colleague, Dr. Clayton Polowy, said “Dr. Chassin provided diligent and steadfast care to thousands of patients for over 30 years in the East Valley.
+He joined Ironwood Cancer & Research Centers in 2012, where his patients and staff were lucky enough to be in his presence until his much-deserved retirement.
+Colleague, Dr. Clayton Polowy, said, “Dr. Chassin provided diligent and steadfast care to thousands of patients for over 30 years in the East Valley.
 He was always available to his colleagues to provide expert advice and consultation.
-He was a trusted leader, a loyal friend and true professional.”
+He was a trusted leader, a loyal friend, and a true professional.”

 For 35 years, Dr. Nathaniel Fastenberg has been well known in the Valley’s oncology community.
 He completed a fellowship at M.D.
 Anderson Hospital and Tumor Institute in Houston, TX.
 Additionally, he practiced in southeast Maricopa County from 1983 until joining Ironwood Cancer & Research Centers in 2006.
 Dr. Fastenberg was involved in several research studies throughout the years to make sure his patients got the most advanced treatments possible.
 Ironwood colleague Dr. Mark Ono said, “Dr. Fastenberg was an excellent clinician with subtle, dry humor.
 I’ll miss working with him.”
 The patients and staff of Ironwood Cancer and Research Centers wish him the very best in his retirement.